njoroge-paul/Scentify/README.md

 Project Structure

-index.js: The entry point of the application, responsible for rendering the app to the DOM. components/App.js: The main application component. index.css: Global CSS styles for the application.
+main.jsx: The entry point of the application, responsible for rendering the app to the DOM. components/App.jsx: The main application component. index.css: Global CSS styles for the application.
 Dependencies